BCYF Snap Shot Photography Program

 - attend a John Hancock and Boston Globe kickoff event in June

-- Attend customized professional and life skills workshops on Friday mornings (date, time, and location to be decided later).
+- attend customized professional and life skills workshops on Friday mornings (date, time, and location to be decided later), and

 - complete and Pass a CORI/SORI background check.

 To celebrate the conclusion of the MLK Summer Scholars summer program, a recognition ceremony and photo exhibit event will be held to honor the students at the end of the program.
 Students will be joined by friends and family, and will have the opportunity to network with city officials and community leaders.

 The Snap Shot Photography Program is made possible via a partnership between: